CUBRID/cubrid-manual/en/sql/schema/synonym_stmt.rst

 4. Synonym for synonym
 ----------------------

-When creating a synonym, it is not checked whether the target object exists, so the user can create a new synonym by specifying an existing synonym as the target object.
+When creating a synonym, it does not check whether the target object exists, so the user can create a new synonym by specifying an existing synonym as the target object.
 However, if a synonym is used, the target object of the synonym, which is the target object, is not found again.

 .. code-block:: sql